oss-review-toolkit/orthw-shell/README.md

-# The orthw script
+# The ORT Helper Wrapper (`orthw`) script

 `orthw` is a shell script designed to simplify and speed up common tasks performed when processing [ORT][ort] scan results.
 It supports a number of commands, which can be run in the terminal (e.g. Bash).
+Most of the commands are thin wrappers around the commands provided by [ORT's helper CLI](ort-helper-cli).

 For example:
 - To correct license findings in an open source dependency, you can run `orthw pc-create <package-id>`, which generates